rspace-os/api-tutorial/README.md

 ## Importing content

-From RSpace 1.56, it is possible to import Microsoft Word or OpenOffice files as RSpace documents.
+You can import Microsoft Word or OpenOffice files as RSpace documents.
 This is the same functionality as the `Create->from Word` feature in the web application.

 The API calls are similar to those for uploading files - you'll need a Word/Office file, and optionally a folder ID that you want to import into: